Devon and Cornwall SARC’s

 - Gender: We can we support anyone who has experienced rape and sexual assault.

 - Age: All of our services are for people of any age.
 We offer specialised medical and forensic care for children from our Centre of Excellence for Paediatric Care, based in Exeter.

-- Case type: Plymouth SARC can support female and male victims of rape or sexual assault who are acute (7 days or less) or historic (greater than 7 days).
+- Case type: Plymouth SARC can support female and male victims of rape or sexual assault who are acute (up to 10 days) or historic (greater than 7 days).
 Children who have experienced rape or sexual assault are usually referred to Exeter.